DebjitPramanick/DebjitPramanick/README.md

 ![HI, I'M DEBJIT!](./images/top.png)

-## There are two ways to write error-free programs; only the third one works. 😄😄
+## There are two ways to write error-free programs; only the third one wors. 😄😄

 ### About Me:
 <div style="display: flex; align-items: center;">